FACTBOX-Flurry of US-India deals on AI, defense as Biden, Modi meet | Law-Order

 General Electric's aerospace unit said on Thursday it has signed an agreement with India's state-owned Hindustan Aeronautics Ltd to make fighter jet engines for the Indian Air Force.
 The "historical" agreement includes the potential joint production of GE Aerospace's F414 engines in India and the engines will be used to power Tejas fighter jets, GE said.
 DRONES

-India's defense ministry has approved the procurement of U.S.-made armed MQ-9B SeaGuardian drones, sources told Reuters.
-India will buy 31 drones made by General Atomics worth slightly over $3 billion, one of the sources said.
-The deal was expected to be announced during Modi's visit, but was not included in a joint statement from India and the U.S.
+India's defense ministry has approved the procurement of armed MQ-9B SeaGuardian drones, sources told Reuters earlier this month.
+India will buy 31 drones made by General Atomics worth slightly over $3 billion.
+The MQ-9Bs will be assembled in India, a joint statement said, and U.S. manufacturer General Atomics will also establish new facility in India.

 SPACE India agreed to join the U.S.-led Artemis Accords on space exploration and to work with NASA on a joint mission to the International Space Station in 2024.